Course & Curriculum Design

 When faculty, students and community partners use their collective expertise to tackle real-world challenges, learning and problem solving can reach entirely new levels.
-That’s why one of the top objectives of Engaged Cornell is to create opportunities and generate demand for students to participate in community-engaged courses.
+That’s why one of the top objectives of the Office of Engagement Initiatives is to create opportunities and generate demand for students to participate in community-engaged learning courses.

-Just look at how much variety there is in Cornell’s engaged curricula:
+Just look at how much variety there is in Cornell’s community-engaged learning curricula:

 - FDSC 4000: Capstone Project in Food Science allows students to apply their learning in real-life situations with local food entrepreneurs.

 - Traveling over winter break, the Cornell Wind Symphony (CU Winds) visited partners in Haiti and the Dominican Republic to find out the transformative power of music for cultural and economic development.